tenacioustechie/DevMachineSetup/ansible-dev-setup/docs/README.md

-# Mac Development Machine Setup - Documentation
+# Mac Development Machine Setup - Ansible Documentation (Archived)

+> **⚠️ ARCHIVED**: This documentation is for the archived Ansible-based setup.
+>
+> **Please use the shell script version in [`../../mac-dev-machine/`](../../mac-dev-machine/) instead.**

-Comprehensive documentation for understanding, using, and customizing the Mac development machine automation setup.
+Comprehensive documentation for understanding, using, and customizing the Ansible-based Mac development machine automation setup (archived for reference).

 ## Quick Links